AGTTeam/GurrenTranslation/README.md

 If you only want to repack NFP and patch the rom, you can use "repack.py -nfp"
 You can also use the following parameters to only repack specific types: -spc, -bin, -3dg, -kpc, -yce
 For example "repack.py -spc -bin" will only repack SPC, BIN, NFP and patch the rom
+The "-deb" parameter is also available and when used it will send the player to the Debug Map when starting a new game